Pente: Tournament rules

 Pro is currently the most widely used tournament rule.
-It restricts the first and second move of the first player – The first stone must be placed in the center of the board and the second stone must be placed at least three intersections away from the first stone (two empty intersections in between the two stones).
+It restricts the first and second move of the first player, in that the first stone must be placed in the center of the board and the second stone must be placed at least three intersections away from the first stone, leaving two empty intersections in between the two stones.
 The tournament rule was created by Tom Braunlich to reduce the advantage held by the first player.

 Swap, also known as D-Pente, or DK-Pente if applied to Keryo Pente, is a tournament rule variant that replaces the Pro rule with a version of the pie rule.
-It is a modified version of the opening rule proposed in the 1983 Pente Newsletter that attempts to mitigate first player advantage more effectively than the Pro rule by allowing for a greater variety of openings.
+It is a modified version of the opening rule proposed in the 1983 Pente Newsletter that attempts to mitigate first-player advantage more effectively than the Pro rule by allowing for a greater variety of openings.
 The first player places two white stones and two black stones anywhere on the board.
 The second player then chooses which color to play.
 Play proceeds from there as normal with white moving first again.
 The Swap opening rule is available for online play on Pente.org after being implemented at the suggestion of Pente player Don Banks.

 Swap2, borrowed from professional Gomoku, is a modification of the Swap rule.
 It seeks to limit the tentative first player's ability to offer known (to them) Swap openings that may be unclear to the tentative second player seeing it for the first time.

 The first player places three stones on the board, two white and one black.
-The second player then has three options:
+The second player then has these options: